microsoft/CameraTraps/README.md

 # How do I get started?

-If you're just considering the use of AI in your workflow, and aren't even sure yet whether MegaDetector would be useful to you, we recommend reading [this page](collaborations.md) first.
+If you're just considering the use of AI in your workflow, and you aren't even sure yet whether MegaDetector would be useful to you, we recommend reading the "[getting started with MegaDetector](collaborations.md)" page.

 If you're already familiar with MegaDetector and you're ready to run it on your data (and you have some familiarity with running Python code), see the [MegaDetector README](megadetector.md) for instructions on downloading and running MegaDetector.